gustavfaustino/Decimal-Converter/README.md

 # Decimal-Converter
-A converter that will convert a decimal number to an octal, binary or hexadecimal number.
+A tool that will convert a decimal number to an octal, binary or hexadecimal number.

 This program was made for an interdisciplinary project at the "UNICSUL, câmpus São Miguel Paulista" college,